Evaluation of the Bloom Programme

 5. How long will you use my information for?

 We will keep your personal information for as long as necessary to finish the evaluation.
-We will delete it three months after the end of the evaluation which is likely to be in October 2020.
+We will delete it three months after the end of the evaluation.

 6. Your rights